 Bitcoin’s inflation comes from the previously mentioned block rewards.
 Over time, the rewards get smaller and smaller.
 This is what halving is all about.
 The graphic below illustrates it very well. (source: Bitcoin Magazine).

 Block rewards are halved exactly at every 210.000 blocks.
 This translates to about four years.
 The previous halving took place in May 2020.
-The next halving will take place in May 2024, when block number 840.000 will be mined.
+The Bitcoin halving 2024 is coming next.
+It will take place in May 2024, when block number 840.000 will be mined.

 Bitcoin inflation vs. deflation

 Is Bitcoin ultimately a deflationary or inflationary asset?
 There is a debate going on regarding this matter.